 Throughout the year, St. Margaret’s holds different health screenings throughout the Illinois Valley area.
 For our patient’s convenience, we try to bring them to you by offering them at different locations.
 Due to COVID-19; however, these screenings around the community are currently unavailable until further notice.
-However, we have a safe and convenient way for patients to still have their cholesterol, blood sugar and blood pressure checked by using our ALL NEW drive-up, Mobile Testing Site.
+However, we have a safe and convenient way for patients to still have their cholesterol, blood sugar and blood pressure checked by using the St. Margaret’s Drive-Thru Testing Center.
 Find out more below or click here to visit the St. Margaret’s Drive-Thru Testing Center webpage.

 Be sure to check back here to find out when a screening or clinic location will be near you if the St. Margaret’s Drive-Thru Testing Center site is not an option for your screening.

 As always, we are working hard to provide you with the most convenient (and safest) options for screenings and other health services.
 You can now have your cholesterol, blood sugar and blood pressure checked without ever having to leave the safety and comfort of your vehicle by visiting the St. Margaret’s Drive-Thru Testing Center located in the northwest corner of the North Parking Lot at St. Margaret’s Hospital.
-These screenings are only offered on specific days of the week, so click on the screenings below to find out the specific details for each respective screening that is offered through our Mobile Testing Site.
+These screenings are only offered on specific days of the week, so click on the screenings below to find out the specific details for each respective screening that is offered at the center.

 Have a question?
 Fill out our online form.

 - 1st Thursday of every month, from 7:00 a.m. – 9:00 a.m.